dradtke/coreutils/echo/README.md

 Echo
 ====

-Echo just prints its arguments back to the screen, separated by spaces, with a newline at the end.
+`echo` just prints its arguments back to the screen, separated by spaces, with a newline at the end.